Article written by Alexander – Founder and Owner of swissdiverswatches.com

 There are however both advantages and disadvantages of being a truly independent Swiss watchmaker, or being a subsidiary.

 The advantages of independent brands and manufacturers is that they have the unique privilege of defining their brand identity and setting the tone, strategy, course and direction of their company.
 Independent brands determine their research, organization, strategy, marketing and manufacturing techniques.

 The disadvantages might involve lack of industrial and financial muscles and greater vulnerability when facing competition.

-Like I said earlier, the independence of a Swiss watchmaker or brand, usually entails greater prestige, but there are in fact many cases where extreme luxury brands in fact function as subsidiaries.
+As stated earlier, the independence of a Swiss watchmaker or brand, usually entails greater prestige, but there are in fact many cases where extreme luxury brands, in fact function as subsidiaries.

 The reasons for independent Swiss brands or manufacturers becoming subsidiaries, would involve for example: bankruptcy, scarce financial and industrial resources, tough competition, inability to develop, invent or manufacture a particular technology, inability to adapt to the market, lack of ideas and creativity etc.

 There are many reasons that can be accounted for, but the originally independent Swiss watchmakers obviously saw some advantages with becoming subsidiaries.